top of page

 Search

-Work has begun on the restoration of a Grade II listed fountain at the site of one of London’s earliest fresh water sources, the ‘conduit’ in Lamb’s Conduit Street.
-The Guilford Place fountain in Bloomsbury was erected in 1870 in memory of Mrs Francis Whiting by her daughters, who lived in nearby Mecklenburgh Square.
+The fountain was erected in 1870 in memory of Mrs Francis Whiting by her two daughters, who lived in nearby Mecklenburgh Square.
 It has a sculptured marble figure of the ‘Woman of Samaria’ pouring water from a jug, from the Biblical story of Jesus’s meeting with a Samaritan woman at a well.
+The fountain itself survived the Blitz while all the housing around was hit by bombing.
+In recent years, the marble figure had been damaged with missing stonework, broken steps and it black with pollution, remaining that way since the late 1990s.

 • Insta button update